 New Home Co-Broker Academy provides seminars, customized workshops and online training for real estate agents and onsite sales consultants.
+To date, more than 4,500 Realtors have earned our exclusive and industry-changing New Home Co-Broker designation.

 The founder and CEO is David Fletcher.
 For his entire 30-year career as a Realtor and licensed real estate broker Fletcher recruited, trained, and supervised full-time onsite sales teams that sold more than $3 billion in new home sales.